NeoHuang/corona-weg/README.md

 # How does it work

-this project consist of a server which scrape [Robert Koch Institute](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html) every 9 minute and export the data for Promethues.
+this project consist of a server which scrape [Robert Koch Institute](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html) And [https://www.coronavirus.jetzt/](https://www.coronavirus.jetzt/karten/deutschland/) every 9 minute and merge the data by selecting larger number in each Bundesland.
+The data are then exported for Promethues.
 The scraped data can also be accessed via `/api/epidemic`.

 Prometheus service will scrape the exported data and Grafana is used to visualize the result